 And guys, try raising a 2 year old and a 4 year old without the help of screen time and copious amounts of mini cheddars, while having a successful career of sorts and a clean house.
 Not easy!
 (Yes, I’m raising processed food eating hermits.
 Somebody call Oprah.)

-It takes a lot of balance and planning and pre-planning, when it comes to working out school fees and food and clothes and extra-mural activities and how to get everyone from point A to point B (by the way, we still have no car!
-It’s especially exhilarating) and to still find time for yourself in the middle of it all.
+It takes a lot of balance and planning and pre-planning, when it comes to working out school fees and food and clothes and extra-mural activities and how to get everyone from point A to point B and to still find time for yourself in the middle of it all.

 But more than that, it can be challenging to not lose yourself, in the mix.
 I often have to remind myself of the point of it all… that this story is bigger than me and my ego and how I feel.